Home > Destinations > North America > USA > Florida > Active Pursuits

 Biking & In-Line Skating

 Florida's relatively flat terrain makes it ideal for bicycling and in-line skating.
 You can bike right into Everglades National Park along the 38-mile-long Main Park Road, and bike or skate from St. Petersburg to Tarpon Springs on the 47-mile-long converted railroad bed known as the Pinellas Trail.
-Many towns and cities have designated routes for cyclists, skaters, joggers, and walkers, such as the paved pathways running the length of Sanibel Island, the lovely Bayshore Boulevard in Tampa, Ocean Drive on South Beach, and the bike lanes from downtown Sarasota out to St. Armands, Lido, and Longboat keys.
+Many towns and cities have designated routes for cyclists, skaters, joggers, and walkers, such as the pathways running the length of Sanibel Island, lovely Bayshore Boulevard in Tampa, Ocean Drive on South Beach, and the bike lanes from downtown Sarasota out to St. Armands, Lido, and Longboat keys.

 Bird-Watching

 With its northeast Florida section now open, the Great Florida Birding Trail will eventually cover some 2,000 miles throughout the state.
-Fort Clinch State Park, on Amelia Island, and Merritt Island National Wildlife Refuge in Cape Canaveral are gateways to the northeast trail.
+Fort Clinch State Park, on Amelia Island, and Merritt Island National Wildlife Refuge, in Cape Canaveral, are gateways to the northeast trail.
 Information is available from the Birding Trail Coordinator, Florida Fish & Wildlife Conservation Commission, 620 S. Meridian St., Tallahassee, FL 32399-1600 (tel.
 850/922-0664; fax 850/488-1961; www.floridabirdingtrail.com).
 You can download maps from the website.

 Many of the state's wildlife preserves have gift shops that carry books about Florida's birds, including the Florida Wildlife Viewing Guide, in which authors Susan Cerulean and Ann Morrow profile 96 great parks, refuges, and preserves throughout the state.
 The guide is also available directly from the publisher, Falcon Press (tel.
 888/922-0789; www.falcbooks.com).